smusman/System-Programming-Project/README.md

 The project is made on linux based UBUNTU OS.

-Compile the program as follows
+Compile the program as follows:
 ```
 gcc -o main main.c
 ```